bezake/alx-pre_course/0x02-git/README.md

-This file is also mandatory.
+This is the updated version.